 Remember my comparison of fructose to ethanol?
 If you wouldn’t give your children vodka, you shouldn’t give them fruit juice.

-Active kids can eat fruit without any problems
+Active kids that maintain a lean body-weight can eat fruit without any problems.

 For the general, healthy population, eating fruit occasionally is fine.
 Some fruits are better than others, remember over-ripe fruit has more sugar in it than ripe fruit.

 Fruit would benefit and active people with healthy body weight and healthy metabolism would do just fine by eating fruit in moderate amounts, occasionally.

 Don’t peel that apple and only partially peel that orange before you give it to your child.
 The white fleshy material between the orange and the skin is called the pith.

 The apple skin and the orange pith contain citrus pectin which has a ton of nutritional benefits including prebiotic fiber that will help your child’s digestion and strengthen his immune system.